 BoxCast makes it easy to add closed captions (CC) manually to your broadcasts.
 If you want to add captions automatically, check out these articles below.

 Follow these quick steps to caption your video manually.

-- Log onto the dashboard (https://dashboard.boxcast.com) in Google Chrome
+- Login to the dashboard using Google Chrome

 ** NOTE: while the captions will be available to viewers in all browsers as well as smartphones, creating the captions requires features that only desktop Chrome provides at the moment.

 - Open the event you'd like to caption and select the "Captions" tab below the video player

 - Choose whether you want to upload an externally generated WebVTT file or use the Caption Tool to generate them.

 You can generate a WebVTT file for your video recording externally using a text editor or one of several third party services.
 You can also consider exporting or simulcasting to YouTube and downloading the WebVTT file that YouTube automatically generates.

 Once you have a WebVTT file, simply drag-and-drop it into the provided upload area.

 If you trim your video and need to change the timestamp alignment or make adjustments to the caption text to improve accuracy, simply re-upload the caption file at any point.